How Does CBD Water Stack Up Against More Traditional Methods?

 Eventually, the carbon is stripped from the cannabinoids.
 With over 60 phytocannabinoids, CBD is isolated from the rest.
 This creates CBD isolate.
 CBD isolate is used to create CBD water.

 At Joy Organics, we formulate some of our products using microemulsion technology.
-That is how we pack the phytocannabinoids into our full spectrum, water soluble CBD softgels.
+That is how we pack the phytocannabinoids into our broad spectrum, water soluble CBD softgels and make an energy mix that dissolves into water.

 Why Drink CBD Water?